North Carolina Sixth Grader Refuses Common Core Tests

 Test or Repeat a Grade

 Yet once she arrived at school on testing day, the principal told Zoe to take the test or leave, Charlie said.
-The district lawyer later told Charlie Zoe had to take the test or jeopardize her ability to move up to seventh grade.
+The district lawyer later told Charlie that Zoe had to take the test or jeopardize her ability to move up to seventh grade.

 “The district doesn’t have a choice but to comply with North Carolina Department of Instruction (NCDI) policies,” said Jeffrey Nash, a Chapel Hill-Carrborough City Schools spokesman.